himJJong/TIL/README.md

 It is a page that writes down my study contents.

-The January TIL is a summary of what was newly learned in the process of development through an external program (Silicon Valley Ai Project).
+The January TIL is a summary of what was newly learned in the process of development through an external program (Silicon Valley Ai Project)